-- Proactively inject all fluid filled cables that have significant leaks on our network with perfluorocarbon trace (PFT) a benign chemical that allows quick location and repair of leaks. - Boost our efficiency when dealing with fluid filled cable leaks by improving response times and taking intervention action at an earlier stage. - Adopt new technologies, where appropriate, to support the ongoing proactive management of our fluid filled cables. - Select for replacement cables with a history of high leak rates. - Continue to utilise our central company database as our key reporting tool to capture and report on FFC related data; feeding into our environmental reporting and AER.
+- Proactively inject all FFCs that have significant leaks on our network with perfluorocarbon trace (PFT) a benign chemical that allows quick location and repair of leaks. - Boost our efficiency when dealing with FFC leaks by improving response times and taking intervention action at an earlier stage. - Adopt new technologies, where appropriate, to support the ongoing proactive management of our - · Select for replacement cables with a history of high leak rates. - Continue to use our central company database as our key reporting tool to capture and report on FFC related data; feeding into our environmental reporting and AER.

 Additional mitigation may range from visual inspection or PFT tracing to spot repair, sectional drain and seal or the full extraction of the cable.
-While taking these actions to further minimise the impact from network leaks on the environment we will also continue to examine and evaluate new technologies which may further improve early leak detection and the management of the FFC network, through continued collaboration with other DNOs within the FFC Liaison group within the Energy Networks Association.
+While taking these actions to further minimise the impact from network leaks on the environment we will also continue to examine and evaluate new technologies which may further improve early leak detection and the management of the FFC network, through continued collaboration with other DNOs within the FFC liaison group within the Energy Networks Association.